-Using Adyen's Mail Order / Telephone Order (MOTO) your shopper can make a call to a call center or send a coupon/voucher to communicate their credit card number initiating an offline transaction.
+Using Adyen's Mail Order / Telephone Order (MOTO) your shopper can make a call to a call center or send a coupon/voucher to communicate their credit card number initiating an authorisation process handled by your team.

 With Adyen's MOTO features, you can integrate your webshop payments with your call center payments, and enjoy unified reporting covering both transaction flows.